mikependon/RepoDB/RepoDb.Nuget/readme.txt

 ### Goal

-To be the fastest and the easiest-to-use lightweight ORM.
+To be the fastest and the easiest-to-use hybrid ORM library for .NET.

 ### Vision